Irving London: Career

 London graduated from Harvard College in 1939 summa cum laude.
 He was on a student committee at Harvard that gave 14 refugee students the opportunity to leave Nazi-occupied Europe to study in Boston.
 London also earned a second undergraduate degree from Hebrew College in Roxbury at the same time.
 London delivered the graduating address at Harvard, the content of which was inspired by his thesis "The Jeffersonian Tradition in American Nationalism".
-London gave serious though to attending law school after graduation, but ultimately chose to enroll in medical school.
+London gave serious thought to attending law school after graduation, but ultimately chose to enroll in medical school.

-After completing an MD from HMS in 1943, Dr. London accepted an intership at Columbia-Presbyterian Medical Center in New York.
-During World War II he served as a US Army captain in the Medical Corps were he conducted research on the use of chloroquine as an antimalarial medication.
+After completing an MD from HMS in 1943, Dr. London accepted an internship at Columbia-Presbyterian Medical Center in New York.
+During World War II he served as a US Army captain in the Medical Corps where he conducted research on the use of chloroquine as an antimalarial medication.
 After the war, he was assigned to Bikini Atoll in the Marshall Islands of the South Pacific Ocean to serve a physician at the atomic bomb testing.

 London returned to New York City after the war to continue residency training.
 Upon completion, he joined the department of biochemistry at Columbia University College of Physicians & Surgeons and was promoted to faculty, teaching and tenure.
 His research focused on the lifespan of red blood cells in normal and pathological conditions.
 In 1954, he was selected to be the founding chair of the department of medicine at the Albert Einstein College of Medicine, and was director of medical services at Bronx Municipal Hospital until 1970.

 In 1968, London was invited as a consultant to planning for the Massachusetts Institute of Technology and Harvard Medical School joint program.
 In 1970 he accepted a position a director of the new Harvard-MIT Program in Health Sciences and Technology, and around 1972 he was also a physician at Peter Bent Brigham Hospital.
 London served as director of the program until 1985 while simultaneously a professor of medicine at HMS and a professor of biology at MIT.